 These materials are intended for promotional use among health care professionals and are NOT intended for use as patient educational materials.

-Participating sites should note that the Central Institutional Review Board (CIRB) has approved this material.
+Participating mammography clinics (sites) should note that the Central Institutional Review Board (CIRB) has approved this material.
 For sites utilizing local IRBs, please submit this in accordance with your local IRB policies prior to use.